dortania/GPU-Buyers-Guide/misc/discrete-laptops.md

 ![MUX Configurations](../images/LaptopGPUs.png)

 * **Note**: You must be able to either set the MUX to your internal display in the BIOS, or be able to have physical outputs work with the dGPU by default.
 Otherwise, there is no software in macOS that can control your MUX's output.

+* Laptops with ONLY a discrete GPU (no iGPU whatsoever) should also work if they have a supported GPU, but most laptops made since 2010 or have integrated graphics + discrete graphics.